University of York Boat Club

 The University of York Boat Club (UYBC) is the rowing club of the University of York.
 It was founded in 1963 by Richard Miles.
 The club's boathouse is located along the River Ouse in Fulford, York, North Yorkshire, United Kingdom.

-The club is composed of four squads: Senior Women, Senior Men, Novice Women and Novice Men.
-It also runs sessions for university staff and the community.
-The boat club is a GB World Class Start center, and as of 2016 was the university's largest sports club on campus, with over 200 members and a membership more than 50% female.
+The club is composed of five squads: Senior Women, Senior Men, Novice Women, Novice Men, and YURow, a development of the former 'White Rose' staff and community club into an inclusive development environment to both University members and the wider community.

+The boat club was a GB Start centre until 2021, and as of 2016 was the university's largest mixed-gender sports club on campus, with over 200 members and a membership more than 50% female.

 History

 The Boat Club was founded in October 1963 during the first month of activity of the newly established university.
 It was first hosted by York City Rowing Club which graciously allowed the students to use their equipment for no charge.
 In March 1965, the club entered its first competition: The Yorkshire Head of the River which took place in York.
 The Vice-Chancellor of the University, Lord James Rusholme suggested a boat race between the Lancaster University Boat Club and the University of York gave birth to the first Roses Boat Race was competed for 15 May 1965 and was won by York.
 This boat race has since evolved in the Roses tournament competed every year by the sports teams of both universities.

 The club prides itself on its charity efforts being largely involved with events such as Movember raising over £2000 which was the most of any club on the University campus.
 The club has raised money for various causes by organising events such as a 24 hour sponsored row on the ergometer.
 Events such as these make up a big part of the club culture of harnessing a community feel within the club by being fair, inclusive and dedicated in our endeavours on and off the water.

-The club has appeared numerous times at Henley Royal Regatta, most recently in 2011, 2017 and 2021.
-The senior women's squad has been largely very successful at their respective Henley regatta qualifying for the main draw in June 2022 qualifying ninth and beating numerous international and domestic crews.
+The club has appeared numerous times at Henley Royal Regatta, most recently qualifying for the Temple Challenge Cup in 2011, 2017, 2021 and 2023.
+The senior women's squad has been largely very successful at Henley Women's Regatta, qualifying for the main draw in June 2022 in ninth and beating numerous international and domestic crews.

-In 2016 the club became the first UK university boat club to introduce an LGBT policy, promoting it by adopting distinctive rainbow-coloured wellington boots.
+In 2016 the club became the first UK university boat club to introduce an LGBT policy, promoting it by adopting distinctive rainbow-coloured Wellington boots.